Mountain Sky Rabbitry

 Litter training your bunny isn't a one-and-done experience.
 You've got to constantly reward them until they get the hang of using the box, and promote good habits by strategically placing items in their cage.
 But how?

-The links to our favorite boxes are provided below - we don't recommend litterboxes 'made for bunnies' as these are usually way too small.
+The links to our favorite boxes are provided below - we don't recommend litterboxes 'made for bunnies' as these are usually much too small.
 Cat litterboxes are best!

-We use the LURVIG litterbox from Ikea, covered with our custom-made grates.
+We use the LURVIG litterbox from Ikea, covered with our custom-made grates to keep our bunnies' feet clean and prevent them ingesting the litter.

 Tip 1: Spay or neuter